apache/dubbo-website/content/en/docs3-v2/java-sdk/advanced-features-and-usage/observability/tracing.md

 </dependency>
 ```

-You can read more about tracing setup [this documentation](https://micrometer.io/docs/tracing).
+You can read more about tracing setup [this documentation, under docs/tracing](https://micrometer.io/).

 ## 4. Setting Up The Observation Registry